 Many requests for your assistance will come in the form of “I feel like I ought to do this better,” or “I should appreciate what’s being done.”
 Working on ways that “oughts” and “shoulds” can be fulfilled is very rarely successful since they represent requests from a judgmental part of the self.

 It can be helpful in clarifying the problem, to you and to the participants, by asking them what they want to do.
-It is important to know the difference between what someone feels they “ought” to do and what they “want” to do.
+It is important to know the difference between what someone feels they “should” to do and what they “want” to do.
 Many participants may be totally out of touch with their true feelings because of the overwhelming desire to do what is “right.”
 By looking at both sides of the issue, you can help clarify it.

 In general, try to identify early in the process what someone wants as a solution to their problem.
 At the same time, one needs to show respect for a participant wanting to do what is “right,” as many cultures instill in their children a very strong sense of obligation.